Hongru0306/CDDRS/README.md

 # Train (Optional)

-NOTE: You can skip this process to run the default LLM-based extraction strategy.
+NOTE: You can skip this process to run the default LLM-based extraction strategy first.

 You can train the extraction modules in this commend:
 ```bash